harshoo1/python_dsa_codes/README.md

   operation on linked list
     1. insertion / deletion
-        a.beginning
+        -> beginning
-        b.end
+        -> end
-        c.in between at some random place
+        -> in between at some random place
     2. print linked list
     3. searching for the element